Gov. Wolf says student loan forgiveness will not be tax - NewsBreak

 Given this positive action at the federal level, my administration does not intend to burden these Pennsylvanians with a tax bill following this beneficial action.

-Therefore, that relief will not be considered taxable income in Pennsylvania.”Tom Wolf, Goevnor of Pennsylvania
+Therefore, that relief will not be considered taxable income in Pennsylvania.”Tom Wolf, Governor of Pennsylvania

 This is following Governor Wolf’s action last year on the student loan debt relief Pennsylvanians received from the federal Public Service Loan Forgiveness (PSLF) Program and the Pennsylvania Student Loan Relief for Nurses Program.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.